Large-Momentum Effective Theory: Lattice Parton Physics with LaMET

 \subsubsection{Quasi-TMDPDF and Collins-Soper kernel}

-The lattice calculation of the quasi-TMDPDF defined in \eq{quasi_TMD} shall be straightforward.
+The lattice calculation of the quasi-TMDPDF defined in \eq{quasi_TMD} is straightforward.
 The matrix element of the staple-shaped quark Wilson line operator can be simulated the same way as the quasi-PDF case, except that the geometry of the gauge-link is different, while the calculation of Wilson loop $Z_E$ is standard practice in lattice QCD.
 The more challenging part, however, is the renormalization of the quasi-TMDPDF and its matching to the $\overline{\rm MS}$ scheme.

 Using the auxiliary field theory formalism, one can argue that staple-shaped quark Wilson line operator is also multiplicatively renormalizable~\cite{Ebert:2019tvc,Green:2020xco}.
 On a non-chiral lattice, it suffers from finite mixing with other quark bilinear operators, as was predicted by one-loop lattice perturbation theory~\cite{Constantinou:2019vyb}.
-The full mixing pattern for such operators with different Dirac matrices have been studied in the RI/MOM scheme~\cite{Shanahan:2019zcq} on three quenched lattice ensembles with different spacings, and a diagonalization of the mixing matrix is adopted to renormalize these operators.
-Meanwhile, the one-loop conversion factors that convert the RI/MOM matrix elements to the $\overline{\rm MS}$ scheme have been calculated in continuum perturbation theory for both the $z=0$~\cite{Constantinou:2019vyb} and $z\neq0$~\cite{Ebert:2019tvc} cases, where the latter is needed to obtain the $x$-dependence of the quasi-TMDPDF.
+The full mixing pattern for such operators with different Dirac matrices have been studied in the RI/MOM scheme on three quenched lattice ensembles with different spacings~\cite{Shanahan:2019zcq}, and a diagonalization of the mixing matrix is adopted to renormalize these operators.
+Meanwhile, the one-loop conversion factors that convert the RI/MOM matrix elements to the $\overline{\rm MS}$ scheme have been calculated in continuum perturbation theory for both the $z=0$~\cite{Constantinou:2019vyb} and $z\neq0$~\cite{Ebert:2019tvc} cases.

-Although the soft function is still needed to fully determine the physical TMDPDF, the $\overline{\rm MS}$ quasi-TMDPDF can already be used to extract the Collins-Soper kernel according to \eq{TMD-CS_kernel}~\cite{Ebert:2018gzl,Ebert:2019okf}.
-Since the Collins-Soper kernel is independent of the external hadron, it can be calculated in the pion state which is the least expensive on the lattice.
-This calculation also allows for using an unphysical valence pion mass, as long as the sea quark masses are physical.
+Although the soft function is still needed to fully determine the physical TMDPDF, the $\overline{\rm MS}$ quasi-TMDPDF can already be used to extract the Collins-Soper kernel according to \eq{TMD-CS_kernel}~\cite{Ji:2014hxa,Ebert:2018gzl,Ebert:2019okf}.
+Since the Collins-Soper kernel can be defined from both the bare TMDPDF and the soft function, it is independent of the external state and can be calculated in a pion which is the least expensive on the lattice.
+Up to mass corrections suppressed by the momentum in \eq{quasiTMDmatch}, this calculation also allows for using an unphysical valence pion mass, as long as the sea quark masses are physical.